 Private lessons with Grandmaster Aiping Cheng, Shifu Shirley Chock or Shifu Jonas Karosas can be arranged at our centers or offsite.
 Please fill out our registration form if you are interested in private lessons.

 Yes, gift certificates to our Connecticut centers are available for purchase.
 Please visit our online store to purchase gift certificates in the amounts of $50, $100, $225 and $360.
 Gift certificates for other dollar amounts can be purchased in person at our during school hours.

 Are you on social media?

-We have a facebook page and a youtube channel.
+We have a facebook page, instagram and youtube channel.
 Click on the icons to connect with us: